peterdri/ece-communications-labs/_ece350/lab2/SSB-receiver.md

   - Add the block between the *File Source* and the *Throttle*.

   - Complete the properties window as shown below.
 The center frequency of 51500 will shift the entire spectrum down by 51500 Hz.

-  > Note: The function indicated in the *Taps* parameter generates the taps for a low pass filter with a gain of 1 (in the pass band), a sampling rate equal to `samp_rate` (256 kHz), a cutoff frequency of 2 kHz and a transition width of 100 Hz.
+{% include alert.html title="Note" content="The function indicated in the *Taps* parameter generates the taps for a low pass filter with a gain of 1 (in the pass band), a sampling rate equal to `samp_rate` (256 kHz), a cutoff frequency of 2 kHz and a transition width of 100 Hz." %}

   ![part1_freq_xlating_properties.png](./figures/part1_freq_xlating_properties.png)<br>
   __*Frequency Xlating FIR Filter properties dialog.*__